backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/DynamoDB Capacity.md

 > [!note]- WCUs and RCUs are **spread evenly across partitions**.
 > If you have 10 partitions and you provision 10 WCUs and 10 RCUs then they are going to be spread evenly across partitions.
 This means each partition is going to get 1 WCU and 1 RCU.

+> [!question]- An application begins to receive a lot of `ProvisionedThroughputExceededException` exceptions from a DynamoDB table that you manage.
+After checking the CloudWatch metrics, you found that you haven't exceeded the *total provisioned RCU*.
+What is a possible cause for this?
+> You have a *Hot Partition/Hot Key*.
+Remember RCUs and WCUs are spread across all the table's partitions.

 ## Throttling
 - If we exceed provisioned RCUs or WCUs at the partition level, we get `ProvisionedThroughputExceededException`.